interactive-instruments/ogc-api-processes-neotl-ets/README.md

 ## Editing tests

 Start by opening the [Executable Test Suite](./ProcessesApi-testsuite.neotl).
 The tests will be executed on the (not yet public) [ETF instance](https://tb17.staging.etf-validator.com/etf-webapp/).

+## Open points

+- automated deployment to ETF instance and the description